Sorpy/LibraryRepo/Library/commons-lang3-3.9/CONTRIBUTING.md

 Contributing to Apache Commons Lang
 ======================

 You have found a bug or you have an idea for a cool new feature?
-Contributing code is a great way to give something back to the open source community.
-Before you dig right into the code there are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.
+Contributing unicode is a great way to give something back to the open source community.
+Before you dig right into the unicode there are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 Getting Started